You probably know

 Especially the fantasy a Duende would wait for,

 For a couple hundred years, if he knew he had it to lose.

-But usually, it’s long after the laughter has passed, and his greens turn to blues…
+But usually, it’s long after the laughter has passed, and our greens turn to blues…

 That most folks discover,